Best Netflix series to watch now (October 2020) - TheNewsTrace

 Russian Doll

-The eight-part series follows chain-smoking New Yorker Nadia, as she weaves her method by way of a mysterious time loop that sees her celebrating her thirty sixth birthday – after which dying.
+The eight-part series follows chain-smoking New Yorker Nadia, as she weaves her approach by means of a mysterious time loop that sees her celebrating her thirty sixth birthday – after which dying.
 Over and again and again.
-Starring Lyonne, Greta Lee ,Yul Vazquez, Charlie Barnett and Elizabeth Ashley – that is no easy Groundhog Day rehash, it’s much more refined than that.
+Starring Lyonne, Greta Lee ,Yul Vazquez, Charlie Barnett and Elizabeth Ashley – that is no easy Groundhog Day rehash, it’s much more subtle than that.
 With a New York sass all of its personal and a excessive idea pay-off, it’s oh-so surreally satisfying.

 Watch on Netflix